thorakna/thorakna/README.md

 ### Hi there I'm Onur YAŞAR 👋
-I’m just a Computer Engineering Student who wants to make people's life easier by creating useful apps.
+I’m just a Computer Engineer who wants to make people's life easier by creating useful apps.
 You can get more information about me on my personal website https://www.onuryasar.online.

-- 🎓 I’m currently studying Computer Engineering at Manisa Celal Bayar University.
-- 🔭 I’m currently working on web apps (Svelte, React.js).
+- 🔭 I’m currently working on web apps and web services (Svelte, React.js, Golang).
-- 🌱 I’m currently learning Go Programming Language.
 - 📝 I occasionally write articles on https://onuryasar.online/blog

 #### 🌀 The Projects that I didn't push to Github